 And we gotta wonder: can we ever be made “guilty” of our actions, if there’s no real free will?

-Well, the question never really touch the “punishment”, which should be there at least to prevent anyone to do further harm.
+Well, the question never really touches the “punishment”, which should be there at least to prevent anyone to do further harm.

-However, it should take into account why we do what we did so that the punishment can more easily lead the guilty back into a productive role into society.
+However, it should take into account why we do what we did so that the punishment can more easily lead the guilty back into a productive role in society.